Society brings local “roadshow” to county

 • Kurt Gippert, Chicago – Books, maps, autographs.
 Kurt, owner of Kurt Gippert Bookseller, is an antiquarian, collectible and out-of-print book dealer and has been buying and selling books since 1990.
 He also deals in autographs, pre-1900 maps, ephemera and historic documents.
 He is a member of the ABAA (Antiquarian Booksellers' Association of America).
 His bookstore in northwest Chicago is open to the public by appointment.

 • Barb Peterson, McHenry – Dolls and Quilts.
 Barb owns the Attic Window & Heirloom Doll Hospital in Walworth, Wis. and is a certified “doll doctor.”
 She also is a judge on the national level for the United Federation of Doll Clubs.
-FULL
+Peterson, a charter member of Country Quilters in McHenry and antique quilt collector, has been quilting for nearly 30 years.

 For additional information, visit the McHenry County Historical Society website at www.gothistory.org.